sipsorcery-org/sipsorcery/README.md

 This project is an example of developing a C# library that can use features from [FFmpeg](https://ffmpeg.org/) native libraries and that inegrates with the [SIPSorcery](https://github.com/sipsorcery-org/sipsorcery) real-time communications library.

-This project has been test successfully on Windows, MacOs and Linux.
+This project has been tested successfully on Windows, MacOs and Linux.

 The classes in this project provide functions to: